How to Decorate Brown Eggs for Easter

 Press stamps into ink pad and stamp eggs with personalized messages, phrases, or names.
 Allow to dry completely before hiding or refrigerating.

-I’ve included a few fun ideas and phrases you can use to stamp your eggs – I love all of the double entendre here:
+I’ve included a few fun stamped egg ideas and phrases you can use to stamp your eggs – I love all of the double entendre here:

 BROWN IS BEAUTIFUL